-- Complaints may be dealt with by the SENCO in the first instance and then the Vice Principal for Quality of Education who line manages SEND. - The above is all done in accordance with the United Learning Complaints Procedure.
+- Complaints may be dealt with by the SENCO in the first instance and then the Vice Principal who line manages SEND. - The above is all done in accordance with the United Learning Complaints Procedure.
 If any further complaints are made they are dealt with through Manchester Academies HR/complaints procedure.